 This contrasted with the more skeptical viewpoint of the Scottish philosopher David Hume, who argued that since we could not be certain that the sun would rise again, a prediction that it would was inherently no more rational than one that it wouldn’t.
 The Bayesian viewpoint, instead, regards rationality as a probabilistic matter.
 In essence, Bayes and Price are telling Hume, don’t blame nature because you are too daft to understand it: if you step out of your skeptical shell and make some predictions about its behavior, perhaps you will get a little closer to the truth.

-Bayes’s theorem wasn’t actually formulated by Thomas Bayes.
+Bayes’s theorem wasn’t first formulated by Thomas Bayes.
 Instead it was developed by the French mathematician and astronomer Pierre-Simon Laplace.

 Laplace believed in scientific determinism — given the location of every particle in the universe and enough computing power we could predict the universe perfectly.
 However it was the disconnect between the perfection of nature and our human imperfections in measuring and understanding it that led to Laplace’s involvement in a theory based on probabilism.